pauamargant/VI_P1/README.md

 ```bash
 pip install -r requirements.txt
 ```
+You can run the process notebook in a Google Colab environment or in a local jupyter notebook.
+In order to run it in a Google Colab environment, you will need to upload the dataset files and the `graphs.py` file to the environment.
+You will also need to install the dependencies in the environment.
+To do so you can upload the `requirements.txt` file to the environment and run the provided cell in the notebook.

-Once the dependencies are installed, you can run the streamlit site by running the following command in the terminal:
+You can run the streamlit site by running the following command in the terminal:
 ```bash
 streamlit run streamlit_site.py
 ```